dbaranger/InteractionPoweR/README.md

 <img src="man/figures/README-example2-1.png" width="100%" />

-The `test_interaction()` function can be used to see the results of the regression `y ~ x1 + x2 + x1x2`, the correlation between the variables, and find the simple slopes from the plot above.
-In this case, the ‘lower slope’, X2 Group = 1, is roughly 0, while the ‘upper slope’, X2 Group = 2, is 0.38.
+The `test_interaction()` function can be used to see the results of the regression `y ~ x1 + x2 + x1x2`.
+It also returns a variety of statistics that can be useful in understanding the interaction, including the adjusted *R*<sup>2</sup>, the 95% confidence-interval of the interaction, the cross-over point (the value of x1 where the simple slopes intersect), the “shape” of the interaction (1 = knock-out, \<1 = attenuated, \>1 = cross-over), the simple-slopes, the correlation between the variables.

 ``` r
 test_interaction(data = sample_data,q = 2)